 11-Plus Verbal Reasoning: Word Codes - Letter Shifts

-Word Codes - Letter Shifts In the realm of 11-Plus Verbal Reasoning , understanding letter shifts is essential for decoding words that have been altered through...
+Word Codes - Letter Shifts In the realm of 11-plus Verbal Reasoning , understanding word codes through letter shifts is a crucial skill.
+This topic involves dec...

 Word Codes - Letter Shifts

-In the realm of 11-Plus Verbal Reasoning, understanding letter shifts is essential for decoding words that have been altered through specific patterns in the alphabet.
-This topic focuses on how to decipher coded words where each letter is shifted a certain number of places.
+In the realm of 11-plus Verbal Reasoning, understanding word codes through letter shifts is a crucial skill.
+This topic involves deciphering coded words where each letter has been shifted a specific number of places in the alphabet.

 Understanding Letter Shifts

-A letter shift involves moving each letter in a word forward or backward in the alphabet.
+A letter shift is a method of encoding where each letter in a word is replaced by another letter that is a fixed number of positions down the alphabet.
 For instance, if we apply a shift of +2, the letter A becomes C, B becomes D, and so forth.
-Consequently, the word CAT would be encoded as ECV.

 To decode a word, students must first identify the shift pattern.
-Here’s how to approach it:
+Let's consider the example where A=C and B=D, indicating a shift of +2:

 Worked Example

-Problem: Decode the word FQW using a shift of +3.
+Problem: Decode the word CAT using the shift of +2.

 Solution: